University of California, Los Angeles, Athletics

 A native of Barcelona, Spain, Nus graduated from Virginia with a degree in Media Studies, and also holds a Masters' degree from Duke.

-Most recently, Nus served as an assistant coach at Oregon State for three seasons before coming to Westwood.
+Prior to UCLA, Nus served as an assistant coach at Oregon State for three seasons.
 During his three seasons at OSU, the Beavers made the NCAA Tournament three times, including a College Cup appearance in 2023.

 "I am excited to join the best school in the country and contribute to the success of our student-athletes on and off the field," Nus said.
 "I am grateful to join this coaching staff and have the opportunity to learn from Coach Jorden.
 This is without a doubt the greatest brand of soccer in America, and I am excited to get started."